djpardis/djpardis.github.io/pubs.md

   <br/>
   📽 <a href="https://docs.google.com/presentation/d/1-KvM-bgTd4H5raI3BQhVcbAjI0kHKwkn3biQPThyuyE/edit?usp=sharing" target="_blank">slides</a>
   <!-- , 📷 <a href="https://twitter.com/brittughknee/status/1532774257482027008" target="_blank">pictures</a> -->
   <p><i>Abstract.</i> After introducing <a href="https://twitter.com/GeneralFolders" target="_blank">General Folders</a>, I'll go over three impactful data projects.
 The first is about designing OKRs to encourage collaboration among product teams at Twitter.
-Second is building the feature creation pipeline for fast updates on the fraud detection engine at Paytm.
-Last is sales enablement at Carbon Health via quantifying risk and presenting data to prospects.</p>
+The second is about building the feature creation pipeline for the fraud detection engine at Paytm.
+The last one is about sales enablement at Carbon Health via risk quantification for prospects.</p>

 - <em>Data transfer challenges in evaluating MLOps platforms</em>
   <br/>
   <a title="apply(meetup)" href="https://www.applyconf.com/apply-meetup-february-2022/">apply(meetup)</a>, February 10, 2022.
   <br/>
   📹 <a href="https://www.applyconf.com/agenda/data-transfer-challenges-in-evaluating-mlops-platforms/" target="_blank">video</a>, 📃 <a href="https://djpardis.medium.com/data-sharing-and-transfer-challenges-2e87e18a1167" target="_blank">blog post</a>
   <p><i>Abstract.</i> Not so long ago, I met with over 30 MLOps companies to learn of their workflows at the very first step in the evaluation process — that of data collection and transfer.
 I had a hunch this part of the pipeline posed challenges.
-In this talk, I review the myriad roadblocks faced by companies evaluating MLOps platforms in providing access to their data for evaluation purposes.
-Then I discuss a potential solutions. </p>
+In this talk, I review the myriad roadblocks faced by companies in providing access to their data.
+Then I discuss potential solutions. </p>

 - <em>Data Science for tech-enabled healthcare</em>
   <br/>with <a href="https://www.linkedin.com/in/rismakov/" target="_blank">Rebekkah Ismakov</a>